ShiLab-Bioinformatics/ReadTrimming/README.md

 # Read-Trimming
 Yang Liao and Wei Shi.
 "Read trimming is not required for mapping and quantification of RNA-seq reads at the gene level".
-Accepted for publication by [NAR Genomics and Bioinformatics](https://academic.oup.com/nargab).
+*NAR Genomics and Bioinformatics*, Volume 2, Issue 3, September 2020, lqaa068, https://doi.org/10.1093/nargab/lqaa068

 ## Data
 All the data included in this study can be downloaded from the link: